 The characteristics of this technological solution, previously discussed in detail, make technical interventions during production runs faster and more streamlined.
 This guarantees overall advantages in terms of productivity and therefore Total Cost of Ownership (TCO).

-COESIA and IPI have extensive expertise in the implementation of mechanical packaging solutions for many different industries, such as the food and beverage one.
+IPI has extensive expertise in the implementation of mechanical packaging solutions for many different industries, such as the food and beverage one.
 The result of this expertise is the FX120 aseptic filling machine: this is the fastest flexible roll-fed aseptic filling machine in the world.